ejhigson/nestcheck/docs/install.rst

  - ``pandas`` >=0.21.0;
  - ``tqdm`` >=4.11.

-All of the dependencies are on `PiPy <https://pypi.org/>`_ and are automatically installed by the above procedures.
-Note also that producing the birth contour output files needed for ``nestcheck`` analysis with MultiNest requires v3.11 or later, and with PolyChord requires v1.13 or later and the setting "write_dead"=True.*
+Note also that producing the birth contour output files needed for ``nestcheck`` analysis using `MultiNest <https://ccpforge.cse.rl.ac.uk/gf/project/multinest/>`_ requires v3.11 or later, and using `PolyChord <https://ccpforge.cse.rl.ac.uk/gf/project/polychord/>`_ requires v1.13 or later and the setting "write_dead"=True.

 Tests
 -----